Backcountry Horsemen of California

 To request a Certificate of Insurance, Certificate of Additional Insured, and/or Proof of Insurance, submit the BCHC Insurance Request Form for Additional Insured to the BCHC 1st Vice President (Insurance) at least two weeks before your event/deadline.

-Unit-Owned Trailer And Equipment/Tool Insurance
+Unit-Owned Trailer and Equipment/Tool Insurance

 The current insurance carrier for BCHC offers coverage for equipment trailers as well as unit tools and equipment.
 This coverage would be paid for by the units that want this coverage, not by all units in the state.